ayechanst/platinum-eth/plat-eth/almanacPosts/eoa.md

 is public, but no one can do anything with your **balance** without your private key!
 They just can't move funds around.

+> They who control the private key control the BALANCE!

-What if the theif had your private key?
-Well then the train would have passed the checkpoints and your funds would have been stolen!
+Question for you: Would you still have funds if the theif had your private key?

 That's all you need to know about EOAs for Challenge 0!
 Time to head [back](/posts/2simpleNFT) and read about **wallets**, the home of Mrs. Private Key.